I work as a freelance editor, and in this article, I’ll share my top tips on how you can become one.

 What you want to end up with is your hourly rate.
 Let’s say that it’s $25 per hour.
 So if you want to reach $3000, you would need to work on average 120 hours a month.

 You can’t hit a target you can’t see, so do your best to know your numbers.
-The main factors that will impact your income level are time spent at work, types of clients you’re dealing with, and of course your editing rate, which comes next.
+The main factors that will affect your income level are time spent at work, types of clients you’re dealing with, and of course, your editing rate, which comes next.

 11. Set your basic editing rate and increase it over time

 If you don’t have a lot of experience, you will probably need to accept what is given to you, just to get in the game.
 But this will change with time as you gain prominence.